jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/free-books.md

 permalink: /free-books/
 ---

+Because I am now advocating against the illegal distribution of books online, I will put links here to some freely available books...

+> If we can't legally posses it, it might not be for us (or at least not yet --- there are other things we might need to focus our attention to), or there might be other resources available to us that we have ignored.

 [Programming Abstractions in C++](URL of this Course Reader: http://www-cs-faculty.stanford.edu/~eroberts/CS106BX-Reader.pdf) by Eric Roberts

 - This is the course reader of Stanford's CS-106B, an introductory data structures and algorithms course